Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Cross the red wooden bridge and visit the Ngoc Son Temple.
 Then stroll south along the water to the statue of Ly Thai To, the city’s founder.
 Walk past the frog fountain in Dien Hong Park to the National History Museum.

-If you desire something sweet after your bowl of Pho, stop in S’Patisserie for a slice of cake.
-Then make your way to the west side of the lake to the Hanoi landmark church, St. Joseph’s Cathedral.
+If you desire something sweet after lunch, stop in S’Patisserie for a slice of cake.
+Then make your way to the west side of the lake to St. Joseph’s Cathedral.

 Explore the Ancient Guild Streets